 Cursor

-sitemd ships as a Cursor plugin with rules, skills, and an MCP server.
-Install the plugin or clone the repo and Cursor's agent gets 35 MCP tools, 12 skills, and auto-attaching rules that surface the right context when you edit pages or settings.
+sitemd ships as a Cursor plugin with rules, skills, and CLI commands.
+Install the plugin or clone the repo and Cursor's agent gets the sitemd skill, CLI commands, and auto-attaching rules that surface the right context when you edit pages or settings.

 Install

-Search for sitemd in the Cursor Marketplace or run:
+Search for sitemd in the Cursor Marketplace or run inside an existing sitemd project:

 /add-plugin sitemd